Images of Eczema (Atopic Dermatitis) (9)

 Eczema (Atopic Dermatitis)

-Eczema, formally known as atopic dermatitis, is a common disorder in infants and is associated with dry and itchy patches of skin.
-Young children will often scratch at the dry skin, causing bleeding in the affected area.
-Eczema can occur on any part of the body and is most common on skin that is stretched often (eg, the back of elbows and front of knees).
+Eczema (atopic dermatitis) is a common disorder in infants causing dry and itchy patches of skin.
+Infants may scratch at the dry skin, causing bleeding in the affected areas and sleep disruption.
+Eczema can occur on any part of the body.
+In infants, it is seen on the cheeks and on skin that is stretched often (eg, the back of elbows and front of knees).

 Eczema is not contagious and it is not an infection, but prolonged scratching can allow bacteria to get through the skin and cause an infection.
-Some common triggers that cause eczema include:
+Some common triggers for eczema include:

 Who's At Risk?